 The P-Asserted-ID header field MUST be used as the telephone identity, if present, otherwise the From header field MUST be used.

 If there is more than one P-Asserted-ID, Authentication service MUST have logic to choose the most appropriate based on service provider policy.

+In the case where no called or calling telephone number is available (e.g., the To header field does not contain a telephone number), the authorization service is terminated without signing the Caller ID.

 PASSporT extension ‘shaken’

 The base passport set of claims cover the assertion of the telephone number along with date and destination telephone numbers to avoid replay attacks using valid Identity header fields.
 This section will detail a specific extension to the PASSporT to cover the following requirements of SHAKEN.